ZeusWPI/ZNS/README.md

 Now you can run `nsupdate -k Kdns.private`.

 ```
-> server flanagan.zeus.gent
-> zone username.users.zeus.gent
+> zone username.user.zeus.gent
-> update add username.users.zeus.gent 300 A <ip address>
+> update add username.user.zeus.gent 300 A <ip address>
 > send
 ```

-This will add an A record to `username.users.zeus.gent`.
+This will add an A record to `username.user.zeus.gent`.
 The message will be signed with the private key, and the server will try to validate by trying to find a valid public SSH key from your Zauth account.
 Matching the `username` given in the zone.
 The default expiration time with `nsupdate` is 5 minutes.